A topic from the subject of Organic Chemistry in Chemistry.

 • They are composed of smaller units called nucleotides, each consisting of a nitrogenous base, a pentose sugar, and a phosphate group.

-• There are two main types of nucleic acids: DNA and RNA.
+• There are two main types of nucleic acids: DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).

-• DNA is a double-stranded helix, while RNA is a single-stranded molecule.
+• DNA is typically a double-stranded helix, while RNA is typically a single-stranded molecule.
+Different RNA types can have secondary structures.

 • Nucleic acids store and transmit genetic information.